 The mortality rate of naturally occurring viral encephalitides is greater than 1% overall but may be as high as 20% after progression to severe encephalitis.
 EEE causes the most severe arbovirus encephalitis and has a high mortality rate.

-Borna disease virus 1 (BoDV-1) may be a cause of severe encephalitis, and cases of transmission via organ transplantation have been observed.
+Borna disease virus 1 (BoDV-1) is a cause of severe encephalitis, and cases of transmission via organ transplantation have been observed.

-Viral encephalitides are endemic to tropical regions of Central and South America, especially in rural areas.
-Eastern equine, western equine, St. Louis, and West Nile virus encephalitis are all endemic in North America.
+Arboviral encephalitides are endemic to tropical regions of Central and South America, especially in rural areas.
+Eastern equine, Western equine, St. Louis, and West Nile virus encephalitis are all endemic in North America.
 Pathogens such as HSV, VZV, and HIV are ubiquitous worldwide.

 G05.3 – Encephalitis and encephalomyelitis in diseases classified elsewhere